Sound speed in water-saturated glass beads as a function of frequency and porosity: Description of Experiment

-Since the path length was short, on the order of a few wavelengths at the lowest frequencies, coupling between the sediment sample and the tank walls and transducers was found to be significant, and the short path length increased error due to uncertainty in path length and path length differences.
-The coupling effect is demonstrated in Fig.~\ref{corrdatafig}, which shows the phase of the measured electrical input impedance of one of the receiving acoustic transducers when mounted in the apparatus filled only with water, and when filled with water-saturated beads.
+Coupling between the sediment sample and the tank walls and transducers was found to be significant, as demonstrated in Fig.~1b, which shows the phase of the measured electrical input impedance of one of the receiving acoustic transducers when mounted in the apparatus filled only with water, and when filled with water-saturated beads.
 There is as much as a thirty degree phase difference between these two cases.
-Further, initial measurements with distilled water revealed that the sound speed and attenuation determined by Eqs.~\ref{TOFeq} and \ref{atteneq} applied to the present four-transducer apparatus included a systematic error due to a small path length difference between the two transducer pairs.
+Further, initial measurements with distilled water revealed that the sound speed determined by Eq.~\ref{TOFeq} applied to the present four-transducer apparatus included a systematic error due to a small path length difference between the two transducer pairs.
 The effect of these systematic errors was found to be the same order of magnitude (a few percent) as the sound speed changes expected from the porosity dependency.
-Therefore, the calibration and error correction procedure described in Section~\ref{sysmod} was implemented.
+Therefore, the calibration and error correction procedure described in Section~\ref{sysmod} was implemented to overcome these path length and coupling-related errors.
 Near-field effects were quantified as described in Ref.~[\onlinecite{Xu:1993}] and found to be insignificant, which was also the case for a similar experiment described in Ref.~[\onlinecite{Lee:2007}].